Lightning-AI/litgpt/README.md

     --model_size 7B
 ```

-You can now run inference:
+Run inference:

 ```bash
 python scripts/generate.py --prompt "Hello, my name is"
 ```

-This will run using the 7B model and will require roughly 26 GB of GPU memory (A100 GPU).
+This will run the 7B model and require ~26 GB of GPU memory (A100 GPU).

 ### Run Lit-LLaMA on consumer devices

-If you have a GPU with less memory, you can enable quantization with `--quantize true` which will take longer to load, but requires only ~8 GB of memory.
-It will run on any modern consumer GPU.
+For GPUs with less memory, enable quantization (`--quantize true`).
+This will take longer to load but require ~8GB of memory.
+This can run on any consumer GPU.

 ```bash
 python scripts/generate.py --quantize true --prompt "Hello, my name is"